 Try to pick shorter trails with a mix of uphill and downhill to give you the chance to get your body warmed up.

 Time & Sunlight

-Early mornings are often the coldest point of the day, so you’ll be most likely to encounter ice.
-Later in the afternoon snow might become slushy, making waterproof boots extra important.
+Early mornings are often the coldest point of the day, so you’re more likely to encounter ice.
+Later in the afternoon, the snow might become slushy, making waterproof boots extra important.

 It’s important to check the weather before any hike, but none more so than a winter hike.
-Take note of the highs & lows, any potential precipitation, as well as the expected wind and wind chill!
+Take note of the highs & lows, any potential precipitation, and the expected wind and wind chill!

-We like to use a variety of different weather services to try to triangulate a forecast.
-However, if we’re going to be traveling to higher elevations, we also use Mountain Forecast, which gives more localized, elevation-based forecasts for mountains.
+We like to use various weather services to try to triangulate a forecast.
+However, if we travel to higher elevations, we also use Mountain Forecast, which gives more localized, elevation-based forecasts for mountains.

 Getting to the trailhead for a winter hike can sometimes be a challenge all on its own.
 Many forest and access roads are closed during the winter, so it’s important to research online before planning your trip.

 Additionally, even if the roads are plowed, the trailhead parking lot might not be.
-So using snow-rated tires or bringing chains along with you is not a bad idea.
+Using snow-rated tires or bringing chains along with you is not a bad idea.

 Note: Here in the PNW, we find that at higher elevations where we’re more likely to encounter snow on the roads, trailheads that leave from Sno-Parks are often the easiest to get to since the lots are plowed frequently.